 Frequently Asked Questions

-Prior to the semester you plan to do the fieldwork project, speak with your faculty advisor, and determine which option is the right option for you.
+Prior to the semester you plan to do the practicum project, speak with your faculty advisor, and determine which option is the right option for you.
 Contact the Office of Experiential Learning (OEL) to inform them of your plans.
 Develop a learning agreement that is appropriate for the option you select, and review with your faculty advisor and appropriate OEL staff.
 Once complete, send your learning agreement to email@example.com for final approval and processing.

-How do I find a fieldwork site?
+How do I find a practicum site?

 OEL provides a list of pre-approved sites for review.
 Students also can find an appropriate setting outside of this list, and request OEL approval.
 Please email firstname.lastname@example.org.